jszymanowski/docker-pg-backup/README.md

   be `FILE` or `S3`(Example minio or amazon bucket) backends.
 * `DB_TABLES` A boolean variable to specify if the user wants to dump the DB as individual tables.
   Defaults to `No`
 * `CRON_SCHEDULE` specifies the cron schedule when the backup needs to run.
 Defaults to midnight daily.
 * `DB_DUMP_ENCRYPTION` boolean value specifying if you need the backups to be encrypted.
 * `RUN_ONCE` useful to run the container as a once off job and exit.
 Useful in Kubernetes context
+* `HEALTHCHECKS_URL` optional URL to call when backup completes successfully.
+Useful for monitoring backup health with services like healthchecks.io.
+Example: `https://hc-ping.com/your-uuid`

 **Note** To avoid interpolation issues with the env variable `${CRON_SCHEDULE}` you will need to provide the variable as a quoted string i.e ${CRON_SCHEDULE}='*/1 * * * *'